 Yes!
 If you booked a private tour, participants under 18 are free to enter the museum.
-If you booked for a group tour tickets are mandatory.

 The daughter of a sculptor, Marie has been surrounded by art ever since she was born.
 A native Parisienne, she holds an undergraduate degree in history and art history, with a specialty in iconography and French and Flemish paintings from the 16th to the 18th centuries.
 She also holds a Master's degree in museology from the Ecole du Louvre and one in Art History from the Sorbonne.
 She currently works for the French National Art History Institute on special cultural events.
 Since she loves literature, ballet, theatre, opera, jazz clubs, and classical concerts—she has been playing the piano since she was 9—Paris and its artistic life are a perfect fit.

 James King is a painter, sculptor and printmaker living in France since graduating from the University of Oxford in 1987.
 In 2011, after twenty-five years in Paris, he moved with his French wife and three young children to the Vexin region, west of the capital, not far from the village of Giverny, where he frequently leads walks for Context through the house and gardens of the impressionist painter Claude Monet.
 James also leads tours of the Louvre and Orsay museums, where he enjoys sharing with adults and children alike his intimate experience of painting and sculpture.
 In addition to art-focused seminars in Paris, he leads a number of hands-on painting and drawing workshops for Context in Giverny, Auvers sur Oise (the last home of Van Gogh), and other places.